 There is no deadline for applications; we have rolling admissions.
 However, we do advise students to apply in the fall of their senior year.

 We look at many factors and try to assess how a student may be successful in our type of learning environment.
 Our average SAT score for incoming freshmen is 950 (critical reading and math combined) and the average GPA is a 3.1.
 For transfer students, nursing majors must have at least a 3.0 GPA while a 2.5 is acceptable for other majors.

 Cooperative Education and Internships are available for all majors.
-The majors of Nursing, Radiography, and Education have their own specific requirements for practical field experience that are incorporated into their programs.
+The majors of Nursing, Radiology, and Education have their own specific requirements for practical field experience that are incorporated into their programs.
 For further information please visit the Cooperative Education Office.

 Resident Students are able to select their meal plan during their Housing Selection Process.
 Students are able to change their meal plan at anytime up until the second week of the semester.
 We have a number of options available to select based on which housing assignment students choose.
 Commuter Students have multiple options available to them and can sign up at the business office.
 To find out about meal plan options offered, please review the dining services website.